-If the amount on line 1 of Form IT-40 includes interest income, you may be able to take a deduction.
-If any part of your interest income included on line 1 is from a direct obligation of the U.S. Government, you can deduct these amounts.
+If you have reported interest income on Indiana Schedule A, Section 1, line 3B, you may be able to take a deduction.
+If any part of your interest income is from a direct obligation of the U.S. Government, you can deduct these amounts.

 Examples of U.S. Government obligations include U.S. Savings Bonds, U.S. Treasury Bills and U.S. Government Certificates.
-This interest is usually reported on federal Schedule B.